ZeusDB/zeusdb-vector-database/README.md

 ]
 ```

-#### 📘 `query()` Parameters
+#### 📘 Parameters - `search()`

-The `query()` method retrieves the top-k most similar vectors from the index given an input query vector.
+The `search()` method retrieves the top-k most similar vectors from the index given an input query vector.
 Results include the vector ID, similarity score, metadata, and (optionally) the stored vector itself.

 | Parameter         | Type                            | Default   | Description                                                                 |
 |------------------|----------------------------------|-----------|-----------------------------------------------------------------------------|